Understanding the Impact of Emotional Intelligence

 On a personal level, your career aspirations can stall or get entirely off track without emotional intelligence.
 However, emotional intelligence impacts entire organizations too.

 Without leaders who have high levels of emotional intelligence, organizations are negatively impacted through strained employee and customer relationships, higher turnover rates, and often lower bottom line results.

 One Leader’s Journey to Emotional Intelligence

-But, after a certain level, what Jim knew how to do — being firm and direct, hardheaded and focused on results — wasn't working out for him anymore.
-It was easy to see that this 46-year-old leader had stopped moving forward and was stalled out in their current mid-management job, unhappy, and constantly wondering why the VP position wasn’t offered.
+But, after a certain level, what Jim knew how to do — being firm and direct, hardheaded and focused on results — wasn’t working out for him anymore.
+It was easy to see that this 46-year-old leader had stopped moving forward and was stalled out in their current mid-management job.
+He was unhappy, and constantly wondering why the VP position wasn’t offered.

 Even though Jim was working as hard as ever and driving his team towards even greater goals, there had been no mention of moving into levels of higher responsibility since joining the company 3 years ago.
 Jim was genuinely mystified: Couldn’t everyone see his advanced tech skills, his grinding work ethic, his name brand school, and impressive resume?

 “Company sales were up, my team likes me, I make sure we do a happy hour every week— so why am I offered no promotions?” this executive questioned.
 “And it was all but stated in my interviews that with hard work, meeting quotas and building a strong sales team, a promotion to VP was an opportunity that would be there.”

 As if the frustration and disappointment that was mounting at work weren’t enough, Jim’s relationships at home with his wife and kids were unhappy.
 His wife suggested they try couples counseling.
 (Jim felt this was entirely unnecessary…. at first).

 Emotional Intelligence is Often a Blind Spot For Leaders